stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 ## Let's Create an Application

 To get a feel for some other Yeoman generators, let's try out Backbone.
-We'll just create a simple blog using Backbone routes and views, with posts written in Markdown.
+We'll create a simple To-Do app, use Bower for our dependencies, and even write a test.

 ```
-$ Sound good?: (Y/n)
+$ Sound good?
+(Y/n)
 ```

 I'll assume you entered "Y".
 We ride!
 But first: